 Email Offers Connection

 Buyers who have opted out of communication don’t want to hear from you, so you should make a good faith effort to respect their wishes.
 The buyer opt-out saves you from potentially annoying customers who don’t want to receive additional seller communications.
 Since you're working to build a positive customer experience, buyer opt-out is a good thing!
 It allows you to connect with buyers who are more apt to be open to leaving seller feedback and product reviews.
-And with FeedbackFive’s global opt-out feature, you can simply forward opt-out notifications to email@example.com to add the customer to our global opt-out database.
-This means that the buyer will never receive an email from any FeedbackFive user.
+And with FeedbackFive, you can simply forward opt-out notifications to firstname.lastname@example.org to prevent the buyer from receiving an email from you in the future.

 Send the Right Message

 While we're on the topic of customer engagement, now might be a good time to refresh your approach to feedback solicitations.
 We've published a number of helpful guides, but now is a good time to review a few of our favorite tips.

 Make sure that your emails are adding value for those customers who haven't opted out (which is most), whether it’s simply touching base to ensure that the order arrived as expected or sending a surprise bonus such as a PDF featuring ways to use your product.
 Your message should be centered around providing superb customer service with a quick request for seller feedback or a product review, rather than a pushy request with no added value for your buyer.
 A good test for this is to have someone who is not directly involved with your company read your feedback solicitation emails and give you their honest opinions about what you can do to improve your messages.